free5gc/free5gc/README.md

 ## Release Note

-Detailed changes for each release are documented in the release notes.
 Detailed changes for each release are documented in the [release notes](https://github.com/free5gc/free5gc/releases).

 ## License